instantiations/tonel-vast/README.md

 ### Multiple method categories

 Since VAST supports multiple categories per method (not just one), when writing Tonel from VAST if the method has more than one category in addition to the `#category` property containing a single category name, we add a custom `#vaCategories` property to the method definition metadata whose value is an array of category names.

 This way, when loading methods from source code, single method categories dialects will read only the `#category` property and the VAST Tonel loader will look for the `vaCategories` (if available).

 ### Private and Public methods

-In VAST method visibility is not a simple category convention but a boolean property of the method itself, so methods can be treated as `private` or `public` and the tools will accomodate to this accordingly.
+In VAST method visibility is not a simple category convention but a boolean property of the method itself, so methods can be treated as `private` or `public` and the tools will accommodate to this accordingly.

 To support this feature we added a `#vaVisibility` property to the method definition metadata whose value is a string containing either `public` or `private` values.